Dana (DAN) Q1 2017 Results - Earnings Call Transcript

 Joseph Spak - RBC Capital Markets LLC

 Thanks, and congrats, everyone, on a very strong quarter.
-The first question is can you just go into a little bit more detail on Power Technologies?
+The first question is, can you just go into a little bit more detail on Power Technologies?
 Really strong incremental margins this quarter.
 Was there anything unusual there?
 And I know in your prepared commentary in the slides, you're expressing some caution there for the rest of the year.
-Just maybe you could go into a little bit more detail as to why you're really seeing that.
+Just maybe you could go into a little bit more details as to why you're really seeing that?

 Jonathan M. Collins - Dana, Inc.

 Sure.
 Hey, Joe, this is Jonathan.
 Just a couple of things.
 One, I'll note on the incrementals compared to last year, it's off of a soft comp.
-You'll remember Q1 of last year for Power Tech wasn't a great quarter.
+You'll remember, Q1 of last year for Power Tech wasn't a great quarter.
 We had some conversion challenges on the production changes that happened pretty rapidly.
 But broadly speaking, we had a really strong performance in Power Tech.
 Each of the end markets are doing quite well, which creates some really good momentum for this business.
 And candidly, the business is just performing very well.

 So I think the first quarter represents the opportunity of that business that when the end markets cooperate, when the euro remains reasonably stable, then we perform well.
 So we're certainly pleased with that and think it indicates the potential of that business.